Microwave plasma CVD diamond platforms and process expertise

 - 2.45 GHz research and pilot production systems

-- 915 MHz high-power scale-up systems
+- 915 MHz high-power large-area scale-up systems

 - Polycrystalline CVD diamond wafers and plates